 Tim Burton’s Batman represented a seismic change in its serious approach to a comic book character, the success of which laid the groundwork for the ongoing success of similar adaptations.
 Bruce Wayne (Michael Keaton), who as a child witnessed the...
 Read More

 In Rainer Werner Fassbinder’s remarkably prolific career, in which he made forty feature films before his death at thirty-seven, Ali: Fear Eats the Soul marked a significant turning point.
-It was the...
+It was the film for...
 Read More